Back and spine pain

 It isn't possible to say exactly what the cause is of lower back pain but there is rarely any serious problem with the back.

-Slipped disc, sometimes called prolapsed disc:
+Slipped disc, sometimes called prolapsed disc or sciatica:

-Often causes severe low back pain.
+Often causes severe back pain.

 Pain is due to the tissues from a disc pressing on the structures nearby - for example, nerves, when the pain is called nerve root pain.
+For this reason it is sometimes called a trapped nerve.

 May cause sciatica, which is pain that goes down the leg to the foot.

-See the separate leaflet called Slipped Disc (Prolapsed Disc).
+See the separate leaflet called Slipped disc (Prolapsed disc).

-Thoracic back the pain:
+Thoracic back pain:

 Thoracic back pain is more likely than lower back pain to have a serious cause.